web-infra-dev/midscene/apps/site/docs/en/docs/more/prompting-tips.md

 ### Use visualization tool to debug

-Use the visualization tool to debug and understand how the AI parse the interface.
+Use the visualization tool to debug and understand each step of MidScene.
 Just upload the log, and view the AI's parse results.
-You can find [the tool](/visualization/index.html) on the navigation bar on this site.
+You can find [the tool](/visualization/) on the navigation bar on this site.

 ### non-English prompting is acceptable

-⁠Since AI models can understand many languages, feel free to write the prompt in any language you like.
+Since most AI models can understand many languages, feel free to write the prompt in any language you prefer.
+It usually works even if the prompt is in a language different from the page's language.

 Good ✅: "点击顶部左侧导航栏中的“首页”链接"